NotACanadianEh/PyCalc/readme.md

 Thanks for everything :)

 ## This is my first attempt at python
-Hopefully much more to come
+Hopefully much more to come with better code.

+### Maybe